Legislative Advocacy

 Increasing Awareness of the Epilepsies and Reducing Stigma and Discrimination

-Despite it being estimated that more than three million Americans and 65 million people worldwide live with epilepsies, epilepsy is relatively unknown.
-The lack of awareness has resulted in a disproportionately small percentage of funds being allocated to the epilepsies.
-There is also significant stigma associated with epilepsy and people with the epilepsies unfortunately face discrimination in many aspects of life including employment, education, and access to healthcare.
+Despite it being estimated that nearly 3.4 million Americans and 50 million people worldwide live with epilepsies, epilepsy is relatively unknown.
+The lack of awareness has resulted in a disproportionately small percentage of funds being allocated to the epilepsies-which, as noted above, are under current threat.
+There is also significant stigma associated with epilepsy and people with the epilepsies unfortunately face discrimination in many aspects of life including employment, education and access to healthcare.

 ELC advocates for:

-People with the epilepsies need access to affordable and comprehensive health insurance coverage and needed medical care in a timely manner.
-Accordingly, the ELC opposes all barriers that impede access to care to epileptologists and epilepsy centers and the diagnostic tools, drugs, devices, surgeries and other treatments they recommend for epilepsy and its co-morbidities.
+People with the epilepsies need access to affordable and comprehensive health insurance coverage and medical care in a timely manner.
+Accordingly, the ELC opposes all barriers that impede access to care to epileptologists, epilepsy centers, other specialists, and the diagnostic tools, drugs, devices, surgeries and other treatments they recommend for epilepsy and its co-morbidities.

 ELC advocates for:

 Given its prevalence and significant impact on their daily lives, children and adults with epilepsy and their caregivers deserve epilepsy research to be prioritized by the federal government.
-ELC advocates for more research and innovation in epilepsy to advance basic science, translational, and clinical research that fuels many important areas including: expediting diagnosis; preventing epilepsy and its progression; improving treatment options; understanding and preventing adverse effects including SUDEP; understanding and treating common comorbidities; improving quality of life; and advancing toward a cure.
+ELC advocates for more research and innovation in epilepsy to advance basic science, translational, and clinical research that fuels many important areas including but not limited to: expediting diagnosis; preventing epilepsy and its progression; improving treatment options-particularly for those with few or no effective treatments; understanding and preventing adverse effects of epilepsy including Sudden Unexpected Death in Epilepsy (SUDEP) and other epilepsy-related mortalities; understanding and treating common comorbidities of epilepsy such as mental health challenges; improving quality of life for affected individuals and their caregivers; and advancing toward a cure for the epilepsies.
+In general, ELC advocates for funding for research that aligns with the research benchmarks discussed during the NINDS Curing the Epilepsies meeting.

 ELC advocates for:

-Expanded surveillance and prevention activities will improve the health and well-being of people with the epilepsies and their families.
-ELC encourages all stakeholders – federal and state governments, epilepsy provider data collection efforts including learning health systems, and patient advocacy organizations – to work together to achieve better understanding of the incidence and prevalence of the epilepsies, and the causes of and effective treatments for the epilepsies and their co-morbidities.
+Restored and expanded surveillance and prevention activities will improve the health and well-being of people with the epilepsies and their families.
+ELC encourages all stakeholders – federal and state governments, non-profit epilepsy provider data collection efforts including learning health systems, and patient advocacy organizations – to work together to achieve better understanding of the incidence and prevalence of the epilepsies, and the causes of and effective treatments for the epilepsies and their co-morbidities.

 ELC advocates for:

-• Funding for data modernization efforts at CDC to improve data collection methods
+- Funding for data modernization efforts at the CDC to improve our nation’s public health data infrastructure;

 Ways To Get Involved